kestenbaum/kestenbaum/README.md

 I enjoy working with modern technologies like React and Next.js, and I'm always looking for ways to write better, cleaner, and more efficient code.

-* 🌍  I'm based in Германия
+* 🌍  I'm based in Germany
 * 🖥️  See my portfolio at [My portfolio](http://page-me.vercel.app/)
 * ✉️  You can contact me at [vovnenkooleksii@gmail.com](mailto:vovnenkooleksii@gmail.com)
 * 🧠  I'm learning Next.Js